 Still, no one seemed to mind.
 We all understood that river cruise itineraries often have to be adjusted due to unforeseen circumstances.
 And so off we all went, to make the most of the time we did have.

 Wertheim's old town sits smack dab on a tiny point of land at the spot where the Tauber flows into the Main River.
 Captain Oliver couldn’t have docked any closer to the spot if he had tried.
-I laughed to myself: For sure, the ship will be easy to find on the way back!
+I laughed to myself: For sure, the ship will be easy to find when we return!

 Thanks to the surrounding mountains and the proximity of the two rivers, Wertheim has endured repeated floods.
-Many of them had risen to nearly apocalyptic proportions.
-Just as we had seen in Passau, many of the old town structures have markers that show just how high the water has been over the centuries.
+Many times, the waters had risen to nearly apocalyptic proportions.
+Just as we had seen in Passau, many of the old town’s structures have markers that show just how high the water has been over the centuries.
 Our guide took us to one of them.

 “I have been asked why we don’t move away from here,” he commented, “but to us it is much the same as it is for the people who live in California.
 They have learned to live with their earthquakes and we have learned to live with our floods.”